 Sometimes I want to enjoy the culture of the city I am visiting and go to a ballet in Vienna or opera in Prague at the historic theatres.

-Yes, you are physically alone when you travel solo and sometimes I feel lonely for a spell, especially missing my family, but I never feel truly alone.
+Yes, you are physically alone when you travel solo, and sometimes I feel lonely for a spell, especially missing my family, but I never feel truly alone.
 As a solo traveller, it is easy to meet people, mostly without even trying.
-I feel that the connections you make with yourself, the people of the world and nature can only be genuinely experienced while travelling solo.
+I think that the connections you make with yourself, the people of the world and nature can only be genuinely experienced while travelling solo.